 Check out the lasting effects of interest rate decisions, political advertising on Facebook and hidden bank fees.
+(Reading time 3:24 mins)

 This information does not take into account your personal objectives, financial situation or needs.
 You should consider if the relevant investment is appropriate having regard to your own objectives, financial situation and needs.